+• RTC and Metro serve as staff of the Bi-State Coordination Committee which serves as the communication forum to address transportation and land use issues of bi-state significance.
 In 2004 a new charter was adopted for the Bi-State Coordination Committee.
 Since that time, the Bi-State Coordination Committee has been charged with addressing transportation issues of bi-state significance as well as transportation related land use issues of bi-state significance that impact economic development, environmental, and environmental justice issues.
 The Committee's discussions and recommendations are advisory to RTC, the Joint Policy Advisory Committee on Transportation (JPACT), and Metro on issues of bi-state transportation significance.
 On issues of bi-state land use and economic significance, the Committee's advisory recommendations are to the appropriate local and regional governments.
-In 2009/2010, the Committee can be expected to address the bi-state elements of the following projects/issues: Columbia River Crossing Project, Metro's Regional Transportation Plan, freight mobility issues, and federal earmark requests.
-RTC and Metro serve as staff of the Bi-State Coordination Committee to serve as the communication forum to address transportation and land use issues of bi-state significance.
-The two interstates now serve business, commercial, freight and other personal travel needs including around 60,000 daily commuters who travel from Clark County to Portland to work.
+In 2010/2011, the Committee can be expected to address bi-state elements of: the Columbia River Crossing Project, air quality planning, freight mobility issues, and federal earmark requests.
+The two interstates now serve business, commercial, freight and personal travel needs, including around 60,000 daily Clark County to Portland commuters.